iuni-cadre/AlphaDemo/setup.md

 > Files that appear under the "extras" menu are stored in the `_extras` directory,
 > while lesson episodes are stored in the `_episodes` directory.
 {: .callout}

-# Standard Files

-When the lesson repository is first created, the initial author should create a `README.md` file containing a one-line explanation of the lesson's purpose.

-The [lesson template]({{ site.template_repo }}) provides the following files which should *not* be modified:

-*   `CONDUCT.md`: the code of conduct.
-*   `LICENSE.md`: the lesson license.
-*   `Makefile`: commands for previewing the site, cleaning up junk, etc.

 ## Starter Files